 A bio that just says "@[username]" is a clear sign they are not on the app to date.
 They are there to farm followers.

 This person is treating the dating app like a free advertising platform for their social media.
 They're not looking for a connection.
 They're looking for an audience.
-Don't waste your time.
+If you do want to use Instagram for dating without looking spammy, it should support a real profile, not replace one.

 The "Warning Label" Content